JohnW8111/Ongoing-AI-thoughts/2024 Podcast Summaries/March.md

 ### Summary:
 The podcast offers an insightful exploration of the transformative impact of AI, particularly through the lens of LLMs and Transformer architectures.
 Aiden Gomez's contributions to the field and his reflections on the future directions of AI technology highlight the potential for further innovation and integration into business and society.
 The discussion underscores the importance of ethical considerations, the augmentative role of AI in the workforce, and the ongoing need for innovation and adoption strategies in the enterprise sector.

-### 13 Gradient Dissen Transforming Data into Business Solutions with Salesforce AI CEO, Clara Shih https://www.youtube.com/watch?v=lfY58MabtYg&list=PLD80i8An1OEEb1jP0sjEyiLG8ULRXFob_
+### 13 Gradient Dissent Transforming Data into Business Solutions with Salesforce AI CEO, Clara Shih https://www.youtube.com/watch?v=lfY58MabtYg&list=PLD80i8An1OEEb1jP0sjEyiLG8ULRXFob_

 **Introduction:**
 - The episode features Clara Shih, CEO of Salesforce AI, discussing her career, the role of AI in Salesforce, and her perspectives on the future of AI in the industry.